1970s Clamp Gooseneck Spotlight

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-These lamps were also sold by Vrieland Design and Herda from The Netherlands.
+These clamp lamps were sold by Massive, Vrieland Design and Herda from The Netherlands.
 Probably also some other companies.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.